 *If you want to save money, you can record with your mobile phone or use a gaming headset to record audio while you record your game using free recording software.
 We do not recommend this method as a long term solution for serious gamers as the audio you get will be of inferior quality, be difficult to work with, and will seriously fill up storage space on your phone!

-What software do you need to record and edit gaming videos for YouTube?
+What software do you need to start a gaming channel?

 Did that new mic eat up your budget?
 No problem.
-You can get all the video recording, audio recording, and editing software you need to create your video gaming channel for free.
+You can get all the video recording, audio recording, and editing software you need to start a video gaming channel for free.
 Here’s what you’ll need to download to get started on YouTube gaming:

 - OBS — free open-source software that records video direct from your PC